pourya-kgp/HBAonFPGA/README.md

 - Update the constant `Cities` to match the number of cities in the TSP instance.
 - In the test bench file, the generic address width is named `addr_width` and the constant holding the number of cities is `city_num`;
   apply the same changes there.
 With these modifications, TSP instances containing up to 254 cities can be tested.

 Furthermore, as in the BA (Bee Algorithm), the number of elite and selected local searches can be set using the constants `Recruited_Bees_Elite` and `Recruited_Bees_Selected`, respectively.
 Additionally, the iteration count and local Search (is) parameters are specified using the constants `Iterations` and `Local_Iter`.

-All default configurations are set for the *eil51* instance and ready for testing.
+Note: All default configurations are set for the *eil51* instance and ready for testing.
 ****************************************************************************************************
 ## Directory Structure
 This repository is organized as follows: